stepons/jrfolio/content/posts/suvs_emissions.md

 ![Yearly CO2 emissions per kilogram of top 10 selling UK car models by category lineplot](/img/suv_fig4.png)

 Unsurprisingly bigger SUVs produce more emissions for a given weight of car.
-It’s interesting to see that non-SUVs’ emissions per kilogram have also increased in recent years even though both weight and overall emissions of cars in this category have decreased.
-Anecdotally it seems that all cars have got larger (which would explain some of the weight increase) and also appear to have adopted a flatter, taller nose – possibly SUV-influenced design choices.
+It’s interesting to see that non-SUVs’ emissions per kilogram have also increased in recent years even though both average weight and emissions of cars in this category have decreased.
+Anecdotally it seems that non-SUV cars have got larger and also appear to have adopted a flatter, taller nose – possibly SUV-influenced design choices.

 So where does this leave us?
 Let’s look at sales numbers.